 Gustafson Family Foundation Fund

-The mission of the Gustafson Family Foundation Fund (GFFF) is to foster the development and education of young children at risk in DuPage County, Aurora and Bolingbrook.
+The mission of the Gustafson Family Foundation Fund (GFFF) is to foster the development and education of young children at risk in DuPage County, Aurora, and Bolingbrook.

-The Gustafson Family Foundation Fund (GFFF) began in 1999 and operated as the Gustafson Family Foundation (GFF), a private foundation focused on serving children, until 2017 when trustees voted to transfer the foundation to the DuPage Foundation (DF) to establish the GFF donor-advised fund through which they continue their grantmaking.
+The Gustafson Family Foundation Fund (GFFF) began in 1999 and operated as the Gustafson Family Foundation (GFF), a private foundation focused on serving children, until 2017 when trustees voted to transfer the foundation to DuPage Foundation to establish the GFF donor-advised fund through which they continue their grantmaking.

-GFF has distributed many grants over the years to support children but their most visible investment in the community has been the support of Educare of West DuPage, a state-of-the-art early childhood school that gives low-income children and their families in West Chicago a strong start for a successful future.
-GFF served as the lead anchor funder and champion for the Educare capital campaign, launched in 2008, and continues to invest annually in the school.
+GFFF has distributed many grants over the years to support children but their most visible investment in the community has been the support of Educare of West DuPage, a state-of-the-art early childhood school that gives low-income children and their families in West Chicago a strong start for a successful future.
+GFFF served as the lead anchor funder and champion for the Educare capital campaign, launched in 2008, and continues to invest annually in the school.

 Gustafson Family Foundation Fund Grantmaking Process

-GFFF considers high-quality early childhood care and education to be the most cost-effective strategy for narrowing the achievement gap between children from higher and lower income families.
-They also believe that programs that combine research-based curriculum and instruction, foster meaningful parent engagement and have a well-qualified staff delivering services to be most impactful in producing lasting impacts on children’s cognitive, language, and social-emotional development.
+GFFF considers high-quality early childhood care and education to be the most cost-effective strategy for narrowing the achievement gap between children from higher and lower-income families.
+They also believe that programs that combine research-based curriculum and instruction, foster meaningful parent engagement, and have a well-qualified staff delivering services to be most impactful in producing lasting impacts on children’s cognitive, language, and social-emotional development.